Research In Science and Engineering (RISE) Program

 Where: In-person on campus

-Student Level: Rising sophmore or junior (2nd or 3rd year continuing student).
+Student Level: Rising sophomore or junior (2nd or 3rd year continuing student).

 Coursework Requirements: Biol 020 preferred